Promotion at work from Individual Contributor to Manager

 I could not stress this one enough.
 If we think that showing up to work and doing a great job is enough to be promoted, we couldn’t be more wrong.

 Managers won’t promote us just because of hard work.
-They need to know we want to be a manager and they want to see consistent effort towards that goal.
+They need to know we want to be a manager and they want to see a consistent effort towards that goal.
 A regular meeting with our manager ensures that specific requirements for the next opportunity are being met.
 One manager may want public speaking skills.
 The next manager may want subject matter expertise and others want the ability to influence outside of the group.
 Until we know what our managers want and can articulate our results, a promotion isn’t going to happen.
 Meet your manager with the list of qualifiers below and start a dialogue with the following:

 “The below is what I think I need to demonstrate to qualify for a promotion.
 Can you tell me where you think I am against these qualifiers?
 Am I missing anything to be eligible for the next opportunity?” (we need to name the specific opportunity)